Session memory for AI coding agents

 How It Works

 Save.
 Distill.
-Resume.
+Restart.

 The point is not preserving the transcript.
 The point is preserving the state of the work without carrying every tangent, typo, and dead-end into the next session.